bill-mca/bill-mca.github.io/systems-thinking.md

 #### June 2024
 *Starting out*

 I haven't yet had a chance to practice this skill.
 Conversations about the CST on demo-day never reached this level of complexity.
 I have, however, had a good chance to look into the theory of this skill.
 As part of the problematique assignment I read about the maker movement and critical making.
-Critical making aims to open people's mind to different ways of relating to technology by allowing them to make different versions of it (Ratto, 2011).
+Critical making aims to open people's mind to different ways of relating to technology by allowing them to make different versions of it[^ratto].
 A simple example would be constructing different types of networks (centralised, decentralised and distributed) and playing with the social consequences of different network architectures.

 #### November 2024